 The Vibrant Women team is closely monitoring the global COVID-19 situation, following local and international travel advisories and adjusting upcoming tours to suit.
 It’s a complex situation which is evolving on a daily basis, and there is no one-size-fits-all solution.
 We’re working through all upcoming tours on a case-by-case basis.
 We are updating and adding to this page on a regular basis as we receive more information.

-Can I receive a refund on deposits paid for 2020 tours that have now been postponed to 2021?
+Can I receive a refund on deposits paid for 2020 tours that have now been postponed to 2021 or 2022?

 Please watch the video below which explains why we are unable to offer refunds for tours booked for 2020 which have been postponed to 2021.
 At this stage our third party providers are only offering postponement, (and in some cases not even this).
 Please contact us if you have further questions relating to this.